simeononsecurity/simeononsecurity.ch/content/articles/effortless-tech-acronyms-beginners-guide/index.en.md

   - A standard for digital cellular networks that is widely used for mobile phone communications.

 - **GUI**: Graphical User Interface
-  - A user interface that utilizes graphical elements, such as icons, windows, and menus, to allow users to interact with software or hardware.
+  - A user interface that uses graphical elements, such as icons, windows, and menus, to allow users to interact with software or hardware.

 - **Gbps**: Gigabits per second
   - A unit of data transfer speed, representing one billion bits transmitted in a second, often used to measure network or data transfer rates.